tlverse/causalglm/README.md

 Any confusion?
 Questions?
 Don't know which method to use?
 None of the methods handle your problem?
 Need a custom/specialized method?

   Just send me a message.
 I would enjoy connecting with you and be happy to develop and implement a new method to add to this package.
+Please contact me at vanderlaanlars@yahoo.com.

 ## Future features to add